Costa Rica Ecolodges and resorts

 Costa Rica has one of the most progressive sustainability programs in the world:

-Almost 100% renewable energy – the country runs largely on hydroelectric, wind and solar energy.
+They Use Almost 100% renewable energy – the country runs largely on hydroelectric, wind and solar energy.

 Protection of natural areas – more than 25% of the country is protected, with strict legislation for national parks and reserves.